 In Edenton, we strongly encourage everybody -- locals and visitors -- to practice the Three W's (see graphic at top of page).
 Those three W’s are: (1) WEAR a cloth face covering; (2) WAIT six feet apart to maintain social distance; and (3) WASH hands often for at least 20 seconds (or use sanitizer).

 Here are the key protocols for Phase 3 in NC:

 There are a few exceptions to Gov. Cooper's face covering mandate:

 Like other NC destinations, we ask visitors to practice safe measures in public spaces.
 Please note, the visitor experience can differ from place to place.
 Each attraction and business has protocols to provide a positive guest experience while being mindful of employee safety and overall public health.
 Please be patient.
-These protocols require an extra bit of effort by both employees and guests.
+These protocols require an extra bit of effort on everybody's part.

 If you are not yet comfortable returning to travel, feel free to use this website as a guide for planning future trips to Edenton/Chowan County, NC.

 Check back regularly for new and updated information.